rogerpadilla/nukak-website/docs/querying-querier.md

 ---
 weight: 180
-description: This tutorial explain how to use a querier with the nukak orm.
+description: This tutorial explain how to use a querier with the UQL orm.
 ---

 ## Querier

-A `querier` is the `nukak`'s abstraction over database drivers to dynamically generate the queries for _any_ given entity.
+A `querier` is the `@uql/core`'s abstraction over database drivers to dynamically generate the queries for _any_ given entity.
 It allows interaction with the different databases in a consistent way.

 With a `querier` you can: